-1.4.81.5.11 Gallery Lots/Duplex Lots/Patio Homes
+1.4.81.5.11 Gallery Lots/Duplex Lots/Dual OccupancyPatio Homes

-Gallery Duplex Lots comprise two individual residential dwellings, either detached or semi attached, on a single larger corner site within the subdivision development pattern, and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.
+Gallery Duplex Dual Occupancy Lots comprise two individual residential dwellings, either detached or semi attached, on a single larger corner site within the subdivision development pattern, and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.

-Gallery-Duplex dwellings have distinct entries for each dwelling which may be located on different street frontages, creating a better consistent streetscape on both frontages.
+Gallery Dual Occupancy Duplex dwellings have distinct entries for each dwelling which may be located on different street frontages, creating a better consistent streetscape on both frontages.
 The garage for each dwelling may also be accessed from different sides of the building, such as a primary and secondary street or can be rear loaded.
-Gallery-Duplex dwellings with rear access are to incorporate a primary pedestrian access from the street, where visitor parking may be located, and secondary access from the rear access way, lane or driveway.
+Gallery Dual Occupancy Duplex dwellings with rear access are to incorporate a primary pedestrian access from the street, where visitor parking may be located, and secondary access from the rear access way, lane or driveway.

-Gallery-Duplex dwellings are suitable for all Character Areas.
-Gallery-Duplex dwellings will be integrated and subject to a single DA.
-Gallery-Duplex dwellings are suitable for all Character Areas.
-Duplex dwellings will be integrated and subject to a single DA.
-Duplex Lots may be further subdivided.
+Gallery Dual Occupancy Duplex dwellings are suitable for all Character Areas.
+Gallery Dual Occupancy Duplex dwellings will be integrated and subject to a single DA.
+Gallery Dual Occupancy Duplex.
+Lots may be further subdivided.
 Lots are dual occupancy development meaning the development of two dwellings on a single allotment which may not be further subdivided.

-Duplex Lots comprise two individual semi-attached residential dwellings on midblock sites within the subdivision development pattern, and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.
+Duplex Lots comprise two individual semi-attached residential dwellings on mid-block sites within the subdivision development pattern, and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.
 Duplex dwellings have distinct entries for each dwelling with at least one entry fronting the street.
 The second dwelling entry may be obscured from street view or accessed from the rear where the site is rear loaded.
 Similarly, the garage for each dwelling may be accessed from the same street or from different streets when the site is rear loaded.
 Duplex dwellings with rear access may incorporate a primary pedestrian access from the street, where visitor parking may be located, and secondary access from the rear access way, lane or driveway.

 Duplex dwellings are suitable for all Character Areas.
 Duplex dwellings will be integrated and subject to a single DA.
 Duplex Lots may be further subdivided.

-Typical configuration and building footprints for Duplex gallery-dwellings are shown in C15-C17Figure D3 and D4 in Appendix C \overline{D} .
+Typical configuration and building footprints for Dual Occupancy Duplex gallery dwellings are shown in C15-C17Figure D3 and D4 in Appendix CD.